Interpretable agent communication from scratch (with a generic visual processor emerging on the side): Background

+\paragraph{Learning discrete latent representations with variational autoencoders} Like emergent communication, variational autoencoders and related techniques have been used to induce discrete variables without direct supervision \citep{Rolfe:2017,vandenOord:etal:2017,Razavi:etal:2019}.
+There are however important differences stemming from the fact that this research line is interested in inducing latent representations to be used in tasks such as image generation, whereas the goal of emergent communication is to induce discrete symbols for inter-agent coordination.
+As a result, for example, discrete representations derived with variational autoencoders are typically of much higher dimensionality, making a direct comparison in terms of interpretability difficult.
+Still, it is remarkable that the goal of learning discrete representations in an unsupervised way independently arose in different fields, and future work should explore connections between these ideas.

-Self-supervised learning of general-purpose visual features has received much attention in recent years.
-The main idea is to train a visual network on a pretext task that does not require manual annotation.
-After convergence, the net is used to extract high-quality features from images, to be applied to various ``downstream'' tasks of interest.
+\paragraph{Self-supervised representation learning} Self-supervised learning of general-purpose visual features has received much attention in recent years.
+The main idea is to train a network on a pretext task that does not require manual annotation.
+After convergence, the net is used to extract high-quality features from images, to be applied in various ``downstream'' tasks of interest.
 This is often done by training a simple classifier on top of the frozen trained architecture \citep{caron:etal:2021, caron:etal:2020, dwibedi:etal:2021, zbontar:etal:2021}.

-Early models used image patch prediction as the proxy task \citep{doesrsch:etal:2015, vanDenOord:etal:2018}.
+Early models used image-patch prediction as the proxy task \citep{doesrsch:etal:2015, vanDenOord:etal:2018}.
 Recent work has instead focused on an instance-level contrastive discrimination objective \citep{chen:etal:2020, he:etal:2020, grill:etal:2020, chen:etal:2020b}.
 Two symmetric networks encode different views of the same input images obtained through a stochastic data augmentation pipeline.
-Optimization is done with variants of the InfoNCE loss \citep{vanDenOord:etal:2018, gutmann:hyvarinen:2010}, that tries to maximize similarity among representations of the same image while minimizing similarity of different ones.
+Optimization is done with variants of the InfoNCE loss \citep{vanDenOord:etal:2018, gutmann:hyvarinen:2010}, that maximizes similarity among representations of the same image while minimizing similarity of different ones.